 The equipment described in this guide is designed and manufactured to comply with international safety standards EN60950 (BS7002) and is intended for use only as a desktop computer.
 It must not be used for other purposes.
-It is most important that unpacking and operation is carried out in accordance with the instructions given in this guide.
+It is most important that unpacking and operation are carried out in accordance with the instructions given in this guide.
 In the interests of continued safe and reliable operation, observe the following guidelines:

 - Keep the machine at a room temperature of +5°C to +35°C (+41° to +95° Fahrenheit) and a relative humidity of 20% to 80% (non-condensing).
-As a rough guide, if you feel much too hot, cold or humid, the conditions are probably too extreme for the computer as well. - Avoid sudden extremes in temperature, exposure to direct sunlight, heat sources (e.g. electric fan heater) or rain. - Make sure that the equipment is standing on a suitable rigid horizontal flat surface, allowing enough space for air to circulate when it is in use - Ensure that any wires and cables are routed sensibly so that they cannot be snagged or tripped over.
+As a rough guide, if you feel much too hot, cold or humid, the conditions are probably too extreme for the computer as well. - Avoid sudden extremes in temperature, exposure to direct sunlight, heat sources (e.g. electric fan heater) or rain. - Make sure that the equipment is standing on a suitable rigid horizontal flat surface, allowing enough space for air to circulate when it is in use. - Ensure that any wires and cables are routed sensibly so that they cannot be snagged or tripped over.
 Don't tug or twist any wires or cables, or use them to hang or lift any of the units. - Make sure you have read and understood any installation instructions supplied with upgrade kits before attempting to fit them.
-If you have any doubts, contact your supplier. - Keep the original packaging in case you need to transport the computer, and avoid bumping, jarring or dropping it in transit. - Keep the plastic bags contained in the packaging away from children. - If you're going to move the computer, make sure you park the hard disc first (if fitted).
-See Switching off the computer on page 57. - Switch off and unplug the computer from the power outlet on the wall at night, or if you're not going to use the computer for a few days. - Switch off and unplug the equipment and any accessories before opening the unit (e.g. to install an upgrade). - The main computer unit should be operated with the top cover (which also acts as a safety fire enclosure) secured, to ensure the correct airflow through the unit. - DON'T attempt to open any display or monitor unit, whether supplied with the equipment or not. - DON'T drop the equipment or subject it to excessive bumping and jarring. - DON'T spill liquids on the equipment.
-If liquid does spill, turn the equipment off immediately and take it to your supplier for assessment. - DON'T obstruct or poke objects through the ventilation openings in the computer casing or the power supply, or cover them with anything. - DON'T exceed the maximum power consumption of 3 watts from the expansion card slot. - DON'T balance any objects, or stand equipment on top of this equipment.
+If you have any doubts, contact your supplier. - Keep the original packaging in case you need to transport the computer, and avoid bumping, jarring or dropping it in transit. - Keep the plastic bags contained in the packaging away from children. - Keep the plastic bags protecting the leads, but do not leave the leads in the plastic bags for long periods of time. - If you're going to move the computer, make sure you park the hard disc first.
+See Switching off the computer on page 61. - Switch off and unplug the computer from the power outlet on the wall at night, or if you're not going to use the computer for a few days. - Switch off and unplug the equipment and any accessories before opening the unit (e.g. to install an upgrade). - The main computer unit should be operated with the top cover (which also acts as a safety fire enclosure) secured, to ensure the correct airflow through the unit. - DON'T attempt to open any display or monitor unit, whether supplied with the equipment or not. - DON'T drop the equipment or subject it to excessive bumping and jarring. - DON'T spill liquids on the equipment.
+If liquid does spill, turn the equipment off immediately and take it to your supplier for assessment. - DON'T obstruct or poke objects through the ventilation openings in the computer casing or the power supply, or cover them with anything. - DON'T exceed the maximum power consumption of 3 watts from the expansion card slot. - DON'T balance any objects or stand equipment weighing more than 25kg (55lbs) on top of this equipment.